 Tricia Earl currently serves as the Program Manager and Academic Advisor for Texas Tech University Women's & Gender Studies and responsible for maintaining, organizing and planning departmental projects and programming since 2008.

 Prior to joining Texas Tech University she worked as the exhibition coordinator at the Buddy Holly Center with the City of Lubbock.
-Additionally, she has held academic teaching positions, education and curatorial occupations for the past ten years in Lubbock.
+Additionally, she has held academic teaching positions, education and curatorial occupations in Lubbock.

 She earned a BFA from the University of North Texas, Denton in 1998 and a MFA from Texas Tech University, Lubbock in 2001.
 Study abroad programs include the University of London, in 1997.